Setup GitHub Actions Self-Hosted Runner On VMs & Docker

 Running workflow inside a container is no different from the above test workflow.

-Follow the steps to configure a self-hosted runner and to run workflow inside a container, you just have to add a container block in the YML file as given below
+Follow the steps to configure a self-hosted runner and to run workflow inside a container, you just have to add a container block in the YAML file as given below

 name: Testing